jtanadi/zipline/readme.md

 ```

 #### File ID
 By default, the generated `.zip` file is timestamped on creation to create a unique file name for the client. `zipline` uses UTC in the format `yyyymmddhhmmss`.
-However, it's possible for the client to pass in an arbitrary `id` query to override the feature.
+However, it's possible for the client to pass in an arbitrary `id` query parameter to override the feature.

 For example, the following query:
 ```